drshounak/Twin-Url/README.md

 ## Features Present
 * A nice UI to add URL.
-* Secret code to prevent unauthorised use (Change it in line 175).
+* Secret code to prevent unauthorised use **(Change it in line 175).**
 * Go to /list to list all your redirects.
 * Go to /delete and enter the path like 'VDYWckqz' and secret code to delete a redirect
 * You can provide custom path like https://2tw.in/techblog.
-* If you don't specify a path a random 8 digit string will be generated like https://2tw.in/VDYWckqz.
+* If you don't specify a path, a random 8 digit string will be generated like https://2tw.in/VDYWckqz.
 There is a very very negligible chance of genaration of same string in a very very large setup.
 * After short url is generated it will display that.
 * Click on the short url path to copy the short url in list page
 * /robots.txt gives you no index, and /manifest.json gives you Manifest.
-* To add password to your main page and list page use octauthent.
+* To add a password to your main page and list page use octauthent.

 ## Feature Not Present
 * As modification of redirects is rare I didn't add UI for that, you can easily change those in Cloudflare KV dashboard.